 - The psychosocial impact of torture and trauma

 - Professional issues for practitioners

-A revised and enlarged second edition of Rebuilding Shattered Lives is currently in production and due to be released soon.
+A revised and enlarged second edition of Rebuilding Shattered Lives is now available for purchase through our website.